DevangJayswal/devang-java-teaching-assistance/README.md

 # Welcome Java Nuts.

 You can find different examples in separate branches.
-Please checkout the branches.

 For database I am using Oracle 11g.
 [Click here to download for Windows](https://drive.google.com/file/d/1HHgCzleFn9hPgmxg8G1nmwqATk-oAXia/view?usp=sharing)

 Please follow the tutorial in this order if you have started learning from scratch.